Practical media training

 All year long, Sur Place offers workshops in several creative & media disciplines: graphic design, video editing, audio creation, podcasts, creative writing, etc. All Workshops are proposed and led by local artists who have a passion to share their craft.

 Accessible, flexible, and collaborative.
-Our workshops are limited to 8 students, run for 5 weeks, and cost $200.
+Our workshops are limited to 8 students, run for 4 (or 5) sessions, and cost $200.
 Our mission is to offer affordable community-based arts training that promotes a fun & collaborative culture among students and teachers.

 An emphasis on practical training.
 In just a few weeks, you can learn new skills to use for your projects or your job.
 Students are always encouraged to work on their own projects during workshops.